Mollified Value Learning: Related Works

 \section{Related Works}

 \textbf{Offline Goal-Conditioned Reinforcement Learning.} Goal-conditioned Reinforcement Learning (GCRL)~\cite{kaelbling1993learning,schaul2015universal,levine2020offlinereinforcementlearningtutorial} is a class of RL that aims to learn goal-conditioned policies that take actions to achieve the goal state.
 Early works, such as hindsight goal relabeling, focus on adapting online algorithms to the offline settings~\cite{marcin2017hindsight,chebotar2021actionable,yang2022rethinking}, while consecutive works leverage techniques like discounting and advantage weighting~\cite{peters2010relative,peng2019advantage}.
 Recent offline approaches, including Implicit Q-Learning (IQL)~\cite{kostrikov2021offline} and Implicit Value Learning (GCIVL) \cite{park2025dualgoalrepresentations}, enable transitive planning via expectile regression without out-of-sample action queries, but often suffer from the curse of horizon due to compounding value errors over long trajectories.
 Hierarchical and horizon reduction methods~\cite{park2023hiql,park2025horizon, ahn2025option} mitigate this by decomposing tasks into sub-goals or using $n$-step value estimates.
 Meanwhile, quasimetric and contrastive learning approaches incorporate geometric properties in their architectures \cite{wang2023optimal, eysenbach2022contrastive}.
-However, most existing methods directly learn value functions from data without explicit physical priors.
-This purely data-driven approach lacks the structural bounds needed to constrain value iteration, leading to biased estimates from bootstrapping and poor generalizability due to insufficient coverage of the state-action transition.
+Most existing methods learn value functions from data without explicit physics priors, leading to biased estimates from bootstrapping and bad generalizability due to poor coverage of the state-action transition.